ireneontheway/ireneontheway.github.io/src/Contributing/CONTRIBUTING.md

 this community:

 - TC_Technology: Any information about technology.
-- TC_Communication: Useful skils about communication.
+- TC_Communication: Useful skills about communication.
 - TC_Paper: Classical learning resources or study notes of technical communication.

 ## Clone Repo